 Modern slavery is a complex and often hidden crime that crosses borders, sectors, and jurisdictions.
-The Walk Free Foundation believes that a strong multifaceted approach is needed to end modern slavery.
+Walk Free believes that a strong multifaceted approach is needed to end modern slavery.
 This includes building a robust knowledge base to inform action, driving legislative change in key countries and harnessing the power of businesses and faiths.
-Through a combination of direct implementation, grassroots community engagement, and working in partnership with faiths, businesses, academics, NGOs, and governments around the world; the Walk Free Foundation believes we can end modern slavery.
+Through a combination of direct implementation, grassroots community engagement, and working in partnership with faiths, businesses, academics, NGOs, and governments around the world; Walk Free believes we can end modern slavery.

 Alongside this, the Global Freedom Network is working to catalyse world faiths in the fight against modern slavery.
-The Walk Free Foundation is also scaling effective anti-slavery responses in partnership with the Freedom Fund and seed funded the global activist movement, Freedom United, whose community of eight million supporters are campaigning for change.
-The Walk Free Foundation continues to work with faiths, governments and NGOs throughout the world to agitate for change and support initiatives dedicated to the eradication of modern slavery in all its forms.
+Walk Free is also scaling effective anti-slavery responses in partnership with the Freedom Fund and seed funded the global activist movement, Freedom United, whose community of eight million supporters are campaigning for change.
+Walk Free continues to work with faiths, governments and NGOs throughout the world to agitate for change and support initiatives dedicated to the eradication of modern slavery in all its forms.

 What is modern slavery?

 Countries use differing terminologies to describe modern forms of slavery.
 This includes how they describe slavery itself, but also other concepts such as human trafficking, forced labour, debt bondage, forced or servile marriage, and the sale and exploitation of children.

 In this report, modern slavery is used as an umbrella term that focuses attention on the commonalities across these concepts.
 Essentially, it refers to situations of exploitation that a person cannot refuse or leave because of threats, violence, coercion, abuse of power, or deception.1

 For full terminology refer to the Overview page under Methodology.